EdNovas/emby_notify_telegram_bot/README.md

 # emby_notify_telegram_bot
 A simple telegram notify bot for Emby server

 Use sqlite3 to store the item datas.
-Every 6 hours, the program will retrieve the last 200 items updated to the notify user library with valid primary images(if there's no valid primary image, it will be ignored).
+Every 6 hours, the program will retrieve the last 200 items(you can change it by change the config) updated to the notify user library with valid primary images(if there's no valid primary image, it will be ignored).
 Check if the database have the newe items' ids and output the new itesm to the telegram channel.

 ## Note